With the relaxing of restrictions you can now come to Lakes Entrance to enjoy the outdoors, fresh air, pristine waterways and our Natural Wonderland.

 The Golden Tag Fishing Competition has been reactivated by Fisheries Victoria, giving every recreational angler a chance to catch a Golden Tagged fish.
 Visit their website for more details and check our latest Fishing Report for the best spots.

-Tamboon Inlet: The campsite area is providing some good sport with Flathead and Bream being landed on soft plastics and prawn.
+Tamboon Inlet: Mud Point is the best spot to pick up some good size Flathead on soft plastics and peeled prawn.